QC/QA for Nuclear Medicine Injections

 Sometimes a paravenous injection of the radiotracer occurs.
-When the radiotracer is injected or leaks into the tissue surrounding the injection site, it is known as an infiltration, sometimes referred as an extravasation.
+When the radiotracer is injected or leaks into the tissue surrounding the injection site, it is known as an infiltration or as an extravasation.

 By providing vital quality control information regarding the injection, the Lucerno system gives the clinicians what they need to determine if an infiltration has occurred and additional information to help characterize the severity.
 This knowledge helps determine the level of confidence the clinician can have when making patient management decisions based on the nuclear medicine image as well as, helping the clinician understand how much radiation dose was absorbed by a patient’s tissue.

 Was the injection successful?

 Before Lara was available, physicians and patients could not be sure if the injection was ideal.
 As a result, patient management decisions may be compromised and patients may be exposed to high levels of unintentional radiation.
 Lucerno can address this patient safety gap with the Lara® System, a simple tool used in conjunction with the injection process.
 Lara can provide clinicians with important patient safety and quality information, before the patient is moved to the nuclear medicine camera.
 By combining Lara’s dynamic data with the static images, the clinician can better characterize the severity of the infiltration before patient management decisions are made.